gokul05102001/employee-comprehensive-assessment-/README.md

 *Team Cleveland Cavaliers have highest salery expenditure of 106988689.0

 Age-Salary Correlation:
+*The scatter plot shows the relationship between age and salary.
 * employees have  Age between 25 to 35 are getting higher salery